 You can see an event's future volunteer roster via our future roster page.
 To get in touch with us, just send an email to firstname.lastname@example.org.

 What would I do at the Event?

 First, and most importantly, we never ask anybody to do anything they're not comfortable with.
 If you don't want a particular task, please let us know and we will happily give you an alternative job.
 But if you really want to do something in particular, please let us know and we'll see what we can do.
-You can find out more about Stratford volunteering roles on our Facebook notes page.
+You can find out more about Stratford volunteering roles on our Volunteer Roles Guide.
 We can also sort out roles that allow you to volunteers with (or as far as possible away from) your friends and family!